 While Gary and Lisa had moments of remembering what drew them together, the majority of their associations were marked by disappointment, hurt, and mistrust.
 Without a reservoir of goodwill to draw upon, it was hard for them to give one another the benefit of the doubt or want to be vulnerable.
 David and Linda, in contrast, still delighted in each other’s company and were intentional about cultivating their connection with date nights and daily expressions of appreciation.
 This positivity renewed their energy for making relationship adjustments.

-Embracing change is vital
+Embracing change is vital.

 Summary

 The success of couples therapy depends on a complex interplay of timing, motivation, therapist fit, individual issues, personality dynamics, family history, emotional connection, and willingness to change.
-While some factors are outside a couple’s control, others can serve as important guidelines for any pair considering counseling.
+While some factors are outside a couple’s control, others can be important guidelines for any pair considering counseling.
 By understanding these elements, partners can set themselves up for the best chance of restoring and revitalizing their relationship.

 Footnotes